Cristina-Sa20/Avocado-EV3/README.md

 # Engineering Materials

-This repository contains the engineering materials of Team Avocado for the World Robot Olympiad (WRO) Future Engineers 2026 category.
+This repository contains the engineering materials of Team Avocado for the World Robot Olympiad™ (WRO®) Future Engineers 2026 category.

 The purpose of this repository is to document the complete engineering process followed during the design, construction, programming, testing, and improvement of our autonomous vehicle.
 Our objective is to make the project understandable and reproducible for judges, participants, and anyone interested in autonomous robotics.